netxms/netxms-doc/admin/appendix.rst

   * - ProcessAffinityMask
     - Sets a processor affinity mask for the netxmsd process (Windows only).
 A process affinity mask is a bit vector in which each bit represents a logical processor on which the threads of the process are allowed to run.
 See `this MSDN article <http://msdn.microsoft.com/en-us/library/windows/desktop/ms686223%28v=vs.85%29.aspx>`_ for more details.
     - 0xFFFFFFFF
+  * - StartupSQLScript
+    - Path to a plain text file containing a list of SQL commands which will be executed on server startup.
+    - Empty string

 .. note::
   All boolean parameters accept "Yes/No", "On/Off" and "True/False" values.